Keith and Kevin Schultz: Music

-In 1967, following the notoriety they'd achieved on The Monroes, the Schultz brothers embarked on a music career, forming their own four-piece musical group "The Monroe Doctrine" with Greg Reinhardt and their elder brother Ric Schultz.
-Keith played rhythm guitar and Kevin played bass while both sang harmony to Ric's lead vocals.
-By 1970, the group was known as "Keith, Kevin & Air" and featured the twins performing songs written by their brother Ric, as well as other group members, Brad Driver, Keith Fogel, Tim Henderson and Jim Purvis.
-In 1970, Keith, Kevin & Air signed a record deal with Pzazz Records and released a 7" single which included the songs "Euphoria" and "Michael's Theme".
+In 1967, following the notoriety they had achieved on The Monroes, the Schultz brothers embarked on a music career, forming their own four-piece musical group "The Monroe Doctrine" with Greg Reinhardt and their elder brother Ric Schultz.
+Keith played rhythm guitar and Kevin played bass, while both sang harmony to Ric's lead vocals.
+By 1970, the group was known as "Keith, Kevin & Air" and featured the twins performing songs written by their brother Ric, as well as other group members, Brad Driver, Keith Fogel, Tim Henderson, and Jim Purvis.
+In 1970, Keith, Kevin & Air signed a record deal with Pzazz Records and released a seven-inch single that included the songs "Euphoria" and "Michael's Theme".

 Photography

-Following their show business careers in front of the camera, the Schultz brothers transitioned to a joint career behind the camera as celebrity photographers.
+Following their show-business careers in front of the camera, the Schultz brothers transitioned to a joint career behind the camera as photographers of celebrities.
 According to their website SchultzBrosPhoto.com, the brothers had developed a passion for photography while working as child actors in Hollywood.
-Keith is the photographer of the team while Kevin handles the lighting, retouching and restoration elements.
-After 30 years of experience, the brothers are perhaps best known for their celebrity "head shots" of such child stars as Jonathan Taylor Thomas, Raven-Symoné and Mary-Kate and Ashley Olsen, among others.
+Keith is the photographer of the team, while Kevin handles the lighting, retouching, and restoration elements.
+After 30 years of experience, the brothers are perhaps best known for their celebrity "head shots" of such child stars as Jonathan Taylor Thomas, Raven-Symoné, and Mary-Kate and Ashley Olsen, among others.

 Personal life

-As teenagers, the Schultz twins garnered a significant amount of attention from the teen magazines of the late-1960s and were said to have shared many of the same interests and ambitions.
-At the time, the brothers' interests reportedly included swimming, fishing, baseball and football, as well as watching their favorite television show, The Avengers and listening to records by their favorite singing group, The Byrds.
+As teenagers, the Schultz twins garnered a significant amount of attention from the teen magazines of the late-1960s, and were said to have shared many of the same interests and ambitions.
+At the time, the brothers' interests reportedly included swimming, fishing, baseball, and football, as well as watching their favorite television show, The Avengers and listening to records by their favorite singing group, The Byrds.